sbracegirdle/sbracegirdle.github.io/_posts/2023-05-17-ship-the-thing.md

 What things get in our way?
 Sometimes it's obvious — we'll experience some friction or frustration that needs fixing up.
 But other times it's not obvious.
 That's why it can be valuable to set time aside to reflect on or map out the tools, systems and processes that we use and analyse where the pain points are.

 This is starting to sound a lot like systems thinking — a method for looking at systems, such as organisations, software teams, or CI/CD pipelines, as a whole and breaking them down into sub-systems and components.
-Deming wrote about this in 1986, but the ideas go even further back.
+[Deming](https://en.wikipedia.org/wiki/W._Edwards_Deming) wrote about this in 1980's.

 The other way that we can get slowed down is when we've adapted to the inefficiency of tool or system.
 I'm calling this "learned waste" — waste that we don't even realise is there because everyone's been doing it this way for so long they forget that there's better ways to work.
 I suspect there's cases where the entire industry has learned waste on certain tools and methods.